How to connect to other devices

 Windows doesn't support RTP-MIDI directly, so first you need to install a tool for that.
 One of the best tools for that is Tobias Erichsens rtpMIDI that you can download here:

-Once that is running, create a "Snarp Network MIDI" module in MusiKraken.
+rtpMIDIOnce that is running, create a "MIDI over Network" module in MusiKraken.
 Now you should see your device in rtpMidi and can click on "connect" to connect to it.